-Sexual Harassment Occupational Health & Safety Unions Human Rights Workers' Compensation Civil Criminal About the Project Contact Us Apply Now
+Sexual Harassment Health and Safety Laws Unions Human Rights Workers' Compensation Civil Criminal Workplace Harassment Prevention Training Contact Us Apply Now

 Saskatchewan Human Rights Commission

-The Saskatchewan Human Rights Commission (SHRC) can deal with complaints about discrimination that has taken place within the last twelve months.
+The Saskatchewan Human Rights Commission can deal with complaints about discrimination that has taken place within the last twelve months.
 In some situations the Chief Commissioner can extend the time for making a complaint.
 The incident must have occurred in Saskatchewan.
 There is no fee for making a complaint.

 Current and former employees can make a complaint.
 A complaint can be made on behalf of another person if you have their consent.